 Turns out, the congregants had been given some version throughout the week of our decision to leave.
 And instead of a light-hearted sermon that day (December 8, 2019 which has yet to be added to their YouTube channel), it was about loyalty and going against God's will.
 There were even passive aggressive personal jabs sprinkled throughout the message.
 The congregation was taught, that day especially, about disloyalty, leaving the spiritual family in which God had placed them, and misapplied verses were used to question the salvation of those who were disloyal.

-When I finally had lunch with the same friend from dinner months after, I asked if she was aware that we had been excommunicated that day.
+When I finally had lunch with the same friend from dinner months after.
+I asked her if she was aware that we had been excommunicated that day.
 She said "Oh yes.
-We were all aware and the whole service was quite frightening and alarming."
-Yet even she, after that lunch, ended communication with me.
-Additionally, a young man that my husband used to meet with regularly told him "I can't talk to you because I have to obey my discipler," that is, the pastor.
+We were all aware and the whole service that day was quite frightening and alarming."
+Yet even she, after that lunch, ended communication.
+Additionally, a young man that my husband used to meet with regularly told him "I can't talk to you because I have to obey my discipler" that is, the pastor.

-In another instance, my husband had coffee with another man from Remnant who, before the meeting, told the pastor he could find no biblical reason for excommunication.
-While they were having coffee, a few men from Remnant walked in to the coffee shop.
-One said, "I thought we weren't supposed to speak with him anymore."
+In another instance, my husband had coffee with a man from Remnant, who before the meeting, told the pastor he could find no biblical reason for excommunication.
+While they were having coffee, a few other men from Remnant walked in to the coffee shop.
+One said loudly, "I thought we weren't supposed to speak with him anymore."

-Shaming and fearmongering of not living in accordance with "God's will" (their will) are effective manipulation tools for cults.
-Remnant and One Association of Churches are no exception.
+Shame and fear of not living in accordance with "God's will" (their will) are effective manipulation tools for cults.
+Remnant and One Association are no exception.

-I remember on the last day of the 2019 One Association Conference, all of the pastors stood before the congregants.
+I remember on the last day of the 2019 One Association Conference, all of the pastors stood before the congregants (video posted below).
 Each pastor represented one letter of the Hebrew word Talmidim (disciples).
 They each presented different ways and "benefits" of attaching oneself to a man/discipler.
 The last pastor to present seemed to try and place the focus back onto Jesus Christ.
 But the association's leader, via an indirect correction, brought the focus back onto man, stating: